Elbow Conditions We Treat

 - Difficulty twisting door knobs

-- Pain with lifting or griping small objects
+- Pain with lifting or gripping small objects

 Tennis Elbow — Lateral Epicondylitis

-Tennis elbow, or lateral epicondylitis, is a painful condition of the elbow caused by overuse.
+Tennis elbow, or lateral epicondylitis, is a painful condition of the elbow caused by overuse, and another elbow treatment we regularly provide services for.
 This condition is characterized by injury to structures in the extensor forearm muscle group and tendons that connect to the outside of the elbow.
 Not surprisingly, playing tennis or other racquet sports can cause this condition but several other sports and activities can also put you at risk.

 - Pain on the inside of the elbow